kaidez/javascript-prototype-screencast/README.md

 # An Introduction to JavaScript Prototypes

-These are the accompanying source files for the ["Introduction to JavaScript Prototypes"](http://kaidez.com/javascript-prototype-tutorial/) over at kaidez.com.
+These are the accompanying source files for the tutorial/) over at kaidez.com.

 -kdz

+[comment]: <> ["Introduction to JavaScript Prototypes"](http://kaidez.com/javascript-prototype-